thiagosanches/gpt4all-flask-text-tagger-api/README.md

 ### Next steps and my personal considerations

 Gain a deeper understanding of how it works to fully leverage its potential.
 This method proves to be the most straightforward way to run a large language model (LLM) on standard consumer hardware.
 I've explored other approaches previously, but they presented challenges due to the limitations of my hardware.

+**Important Note**: In addition to its impressive speed in the above example (approximately 26 seconds), I observed that when the prompt contains more tokens, the response time may increase to around 10 minutes, and the CPU usage remains consistently at 100%.